liuboyin/LAIES/readme.md

 # Citation

 ```

-@article{liu2023lazy,
+@InProceedings{pmlr-v202-liu23ac,
-  title={Lazy Agents: A New Perspective on Solving Sparse Reward Problem in Multi-agent Reinforcement Learning},
+  title = 	 {Lazy Agents: A New Perspective on Solving Sparse Reward Problem in Multi-agent Reinforcement Learning},
-  author={Liu, Boyin and Pu, Zhiqiang and Pan, Yi and Yi, Jianqiang and Liang, Yanyan and Zhang, Du},
+  author =       {Liu, Boyin and Pu, Zhiqiang and Pan, Yi and Yi, Jianqiang and Liang, Yanyan and Zhang, D.},
-  year={2023}
+  booktitle = 	 {Proceedings of the 40th International Conference on Machine Learning},
+  pages = 	 {21937--21950},
+  year = 	 {2023},
+  volume = 	 {202},
+  series = 	 {Proceedings of Machine Learning Research},
+  publisher =    {PMLR},
 }

 ```